IGJoshua/sotygeha/README.md

     broda fi la'e ko'a lu'u je ko'e

-This allows the scope of la'e to extend over ko'a, while fi is scoped over ko'a je ko'e.
-This becomes the one exception to how JA functions, in that it can now combine any two things which are the same, but it may also combine a completed BAI
+This allows the scope of la'e to extend over ko'a, while fi is scoped over la'e ko'a lu'u je ko'e.

 As a part of this change, the grammar of the BAI clause changes such that it matches the grammar of a sumti, and is viable any place a sumti is viable.